practicalli/clojure/explaining-macros.md

 its only used in this project
-where you want it to be composable (macros are not composable, eg (apply my-macro data) does not work - `apply and` is a good example here) you dont have time to learn the macro syntax properly and you dont want to write a bad macro your macro doest do anything you cant do with a funciton.
+where you want it to be composable (macros are not composable, eg (apply my-macro data) does not work - `apply and` is a good example here) you dont have time to learn the macro syntax properly and you dont want to write a bad macro your macro doest do anything you cant do with a function.
 -->

 The macro system allows you to extend the design of the Clojure language, without waiting for the language designers.